A look at Clovis Oncology Inc.'s (CLVS) recent performance gives investors their first glimpse of hope.

 Technical Analysis of Clovis Oncology Inc. (CLVS)

-Looking closely at Clovis Oncology Inc. (NASDAQ: CLVS), its last 5-days average volume was 4.98 million, which is a drop from its year-to-date volume of 9.02 million.
-As of the previous 9 days, the stock’s Stochastic %D was 57.60%.
-Additionally, its Average True Range was 0.13.
+Compared to the last year’s volume of 8.85 million, its volume of 5.18 million showed lagged in the last five days.
+As of the previous 9 days, the stock’s Stochastic %D was 39.78%.
+Additionally, its Average True Range was 0.11.

 Clovis Oncology Inc. (NASDAQ: CLVS) Key Stats